-You can use the groups of related Clicker sets to structure a set of intervention sessions for individuals or groups of students.
+You can use the groups of related Clicker sets to structure a set of intervention sessions for individuals or groups of children.
 For example, the Patch the Cat resources can be used to teach the naming of household items and rooms in the house.
-To introduce the vocabulary, encourage children to listen, read, and repeat the patterned language and predictable sentences in the story Patch Likes This – Read a Book.
+To introduce the vocabulary, encourage children to listen, read and repeat the patterned language and predictable sentences in the story Patch Likes This – Read a Book.

-For many more groups of ready-made resources with specific repetitive vocabulary and sentence structures, browse through the Clicker Friends, Planet Wobble, and More Stories sections in our Story Corner category.
+For many more groups of ready-made resources with specific repetitive vocabulary and sentence structures, browse through the Clicker Friends, Planet Wobble and More Stories sections in our Story Corner category.